-A great way to experience Honolulu Zoo is on one of their amazing Twilight Tours.
-On them, you and the family will get to explore the zoo after dark when almost everyone has gone home.
+A great way to experience Honolulu Zoo is to grab tickets for one of their fun Twilight Tours.
+On the tour, you and the family will get to explore the zoo and its animals after dark when almost everyone has gone home.

 Honolulu Museum of Art

 History buffs visiting Oahu will have a blast exploring the Honolulu Museum of Art.
-With some pieces dating as far back as the early-18th century, the vast collection is the largest in Hawaii.
+With some pieces dating as far back as the early 18th century, the vast collection in Downtown Honolulu is the largest in Hawaii.
 Visitors can spend their time discovering over 50,000 works of art from all around the world.

 Covering various genres and eras, the gallery includes everything from ornate sculptures to indigenous dolls to about 23,000 pieces in the immense Asian Art Collection.
 Hawaiian art is a strong focus and showcases prominent local artists through the centuries.